jisujit/dev-workflow-generator/USER_GUIDE.md

 Would you like to see the quick start guide now? (y/n)
 ```

-### 2. What Files They Get
+### 2. What Files You Get

-After running the tool, their project will have:
+After running the tool, your project will have:

 ```
-their-project/
+your-project/
 ├── .dev-workflow/
 │   ├── startup-dev-session.ps1    # Start coding
 │   ├── session-closeout.ps1       # End session